eje211/yummlytest/README.md

 but it is likely to always be very short.
 Futhermore, it occurs inside an actor, so we have full control over how many queries are computed at one time.

+### Single-token groups

+Single-token groups such as the token `vinegar` in `salt|(vinegar)` are not part of the given spec.
+But they can be added be uncommenting the end of the specified line in `QueryParser.scala`.